Ken P's Today in History

 • 1955 - The ABC TV network airs the Disneyland TV show, featuring the film Treasure Island, part two.

-• 1964 - The NBC TV network airs the Walt Disney's Wonderful World of Color show, featuring The Ballad of Hector, the Stowaway Dog, part two.
+• 1964 - The NBC TV network airs the Walt Disney's Wonderful World of Color show, featuring The Ballad of Hector, the Stowaway Dog, part two: Who the Heck is Hector?.

 • 1990 - Michael Eisner announces Disney's most ambitious expansion of Disneyland over the next ten years, to expand park capacity by 20 percent.